Nocksoft/Author-Box-by-Nocksoft/readme.txt

 * option added to show a link to author's archive
 * set Arial as default font
 * border of Author Box can now be hidden
+* authors can now specify their own position, which is displayed below their name

 = 1.0.1 =
 * font size of the headline can now be adjusted